-War veterans say meditation could solve PTSDFebruary 5th, 2013 in Psychology & Psychiatry /
+War veterans say meditation could solve PTSDFebruary 5th, 2013 by Sebastian Smith in Psychology & Psychiatry /

 US war veterans on Monday suggested meditation to help heal the post-war mental disturbances that afflict a growing number of American soldiers, including possibly the ex-Marine who gunned down the country's most famous sniper over the weekend.

 Meditation might sound an unlikely activity for men trained in killing people and blowing things up in Afghanistan and Iraq.

 But Luke Jensen, a former undercover police officer who fell apart mentally on arrival in Afghanistan, said that after trying to commit suicide in front of his family, he agreed to try transcendental meditation—and was saved.

 "There's a lot of coping methods out there that are offered to our veterans.
 This needs to be one of them," the heftily built man said in a shaking voice at a meeting of the David Lynch Foundation, which promotes meditation for treating post-traumatic stress disorder.

 Jensen said he has since taken a job in the government's Department of Veterans Affairs, helping other stressed out vets.
 Just two weeks ago, one of those he worked with committed suicide.